laxmikant-ainapure/upcxx/docs/upc-hybrid.md

 The raw pointer can then be passed across layers, and "up-cast" using the appropriate function (i.e. `upcxx::try_global_ptr()` or `bupc_inverse_cast()`).
 See the documentation for each model for details on up-casting/down-casting.
+Finally, note that shared objects dynamically allocated by one layer may only be freed using the appropriate routine in that same layer.
 [test/interop/arrval_upc.upc](../test/interop/arrval_upc.upc) and
 [test/interop/arrval_upcxx.cpp](../test/interop/arrval_upcxx.cpp) provide examples of passing shared objects across layers.

+Note that UPC communication operations will NOT advance the user-level UPC++ progress engine, so for example processes stalled inside a `upc_barrier` or other UPC collective operations will NOT execute UPC++ RPCs, which could lead to deadlock if a remote process is waiting for an RPC acknowledgment before entering the matching UPC collective call.
+Conversely, UPC++ internal progress IS sufficient to service remotely initiated UPC operations (i.e. `upcxx::progress()`, `upcxx::progress(upcxx::progress_level::internal)`, and any UPC++ routines specified as "progress level: internal" all ensure UPC-side progress equivalent to `bupc_poll()`).

+UPC atomic memory operations are not guaranteed to be coherent with UPC++ atomic memory operations, as there is currently no way to express a single atomic domain shared by both layers.

 ## UPC++ / Berkeley UPC Runtime Hybrid Build Rules